 Race registration: Ultrasignup.com

-Entry fee for the 50 mile Ultra is, $80 until March 31st, $90 until June 30th, and $100 to race day.
+Entry fee for the Hancock Shaker Village Fifty-Mile Ultra Marathon is $80 until March 31, 2014, $90 until June 30, and $100 on race day.
 No refunds or transfers.
-All requests will be ignored.

-Pre-registered runners may pick up their race packets before the start of their event,
+Pre-registered runners may pick up their race packets at (info TK).

-All 50 mile Ultra runners and 26 mile Marathon finishers will receive a medal.
-Awards go to top three male and female winners in both races.
+All runners who finish the Hancock Shaker Village Fifty-Mile Ultra Marathon and the 26-mile Hancock Shaker Village Marathon will receive a medal.
+Awards go to the top-three male and top-three female winners in both races.

-Aid stations will provide water, peanut butter & jelly sandwiches, salt, watermelon, sweets, gu gels, electrolyte drink, oranges, and bananas.
+Aid Stations along the race course provide water, peanut butter & jelly sandwiches, salt, watermelon, sweets, gu gels, electrolyte drinks, oranges, and bananas.

-There are two aid stations (2 & 10) (5 & 7) on the course for crew to meet with their runner.
-Crew will be restricted to those two aid stations.
-Any crew providing assistance, outside of theses designated aid stations, will result in a disqualification for the runner.
+There are two Aid Stations (two & ten) and (five & seven) on the course where crew members may meet with their runner.
+Crews are restricted to those two Aid Stations.
+Any crew members providing assistance outside of the designated stations will disqualify their runner.

-There is a bathroom at the 2 & 10 aid station.
+There is a bathroom at the two & ten Aid Station.

 Dogs on leashes are allowed.